steveandroulakis/shell-novice/04-pipe.md

 e.g `scp test.txt crunch.erc.monash.edu:/home/john/`

-The path to the server will always start with the server name e.g crunch.erc.monash.edu pluse `:` everything after is just your normal full path..
+The path to the server will always start with the server name e.g crunch.erc.monash.edu plus `:` ..everything after is just your normal full path..

 #### Copy FROM the server